Parshat Behar

 Apocrypha Book of Jubilees 48:5

-We all know the story: Moses leading the Israelites out of Egypt, the parting of the Red Sea, the giving of the Torah at Mount Sinai.
+The familiar story is this: Moses leading the Israelites out of Egypt, the parting of the Red Sea, the giving of the Torah at Mount Sinai.
 Epic.
-But what about the moments before all th...
+But what about the moments before a...

 JosephMosesEgyptSinai